 Dyes are often found in disposable diaper brands.
 Sure, the dye makes the diaper look “pretty,” but what’s going on underneath is not.
 For many sensitive-skinned babies, dyes in diapers are pinpointed as the cause of allergic reactions and skin issues.

 Though dyes might be the lesser of evils as far as toxins go inside a disposable diaper, the prolonged exposure of a dye on my baby’s genitals was something I didn’t want.
-The less opportunities of a rash, the better, right?
+The fewer opportunities of a rash, the better, right?

 While it’s an enticing idea to make diapers “smell good” to disguise the stench of a gag-me blowout, it’s actually a potentially dangerous idea for your baby.
 A baby’s skin, especially a newborn, is highly sensitive – and fragrances have been known to cause unnecessary irritation and disruption for baby’s developing body.

-Dioxins are chemicals that are found in disposable diapers, and are probably the most worrisome ingredient of them all.
-This family of chemicals is known to likely cause cancer in humans, and is present in the chlorine-bleached ingredients of the diaper itself.
+Dioxins are chemicals that are found in disposable diapers and are probably the most worrisome ingredient of them all.
+This family of chemicals is known to likely cause cancer in humans and is present in the chlorine-bleached ingredients of the diaper itself.
 Shocking, yet true, and seeping into the skin of your baby all day long.
 Need I say more?

 Disposable diapers are awful for the environment.

 The average baby will use anywhere between 6,500-10,000 diapers before they are fully potty trained.
 And with as many babies as we have in the U.S., disposable diapers generate around 7.6 billion pounds of garbage each year.